Walleclipse/PersonalityDiscrimination_Chatting/README.md

 This is a project of the "三个咕咕呆写出了一群bug"(Three heros & A bunch of bug) in Google AI ML Winter Camp.
 Thanks to my team members!

 [MBTI](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator) Personality can be judged by one's declaration or dialogue.
-If chatting machine can to learn the speaker's personality, they might be able to make better dialogues.
+If a chatting machine can learn the speaker's personality, they might be able to make better dialogues.
 According to this idea, we make a simple chatting machine.
-Because we used simple model and a few dialogue data, the result is not very good, but the idea of chatting machine with personality analysis may be worthwhile.
+Because we used a simple model and a few dialogue data, the result is not very good, but the idea of chatting machine with personality analysis may be worthwhile.
 There are another [repo](https://github.com/xiaotinghe/PCM) and [repo](https://github.com/shuhanfan/Personalize_Chatting_Bot) from my teamates.

 <img src="https://github.com/Walleclipse/PersonalityDiscrimination_Chatting/raw/master/demo/chatbot1.png" width="400" >